Master of Puppets: Later live performances

 All of the songs have been performed live, and some became permanent setlist features.
-Four tracks were featured on the nine-song set list for the album's promotional tour: "Battery" as opener, "Master of Puppets", "Welcome Home (Sanitarium)", and "Damage, Inc." The title track, which was issued as a single in France, became a live staple and the most-played Metallica song.
+Four tracks were featured on the nine-song set list for the album's promotional tour: "Battery" as opener, "Master of Puppets", "Welcome Home (Sanitarium)", and "Damage, Inc." The title track became a live staple and the most-played Metallica song.
 Loudwires Chad Childers characterized the band's performance as "furious" and the song as the set's highlight.
 Rolling Stone described the live performance as "a classic in all its eight-minute glory".
 While filming its 3D movie Metallica: Through the Never (2013) at Rogers Arena in Vancouver, crosses were rising from the stage during the song, reminiscent of the album's cover art.

 "Welcome Home (Sanitarium)" is the second-most performed song from the album.
 The live performance is often accompanied by lasers, pyrotechnical effects and film screens.
 "Battery" is usually played at the beginning of the setlist or during the encore, accompanied by lasers and flame plumes.
 "Disposable Heroes" is featured in the video album Orgullo, Pasión, y Gloria: Tres Noches en la Ciudad de México (2009) filmed in Mexico City, in which the song was played on the second of three nights at the Foro Sol.
 "Orion" is the least-performed song from the album.
 Its first live performance was during the Escape from the Studio '06 tour, when the band performed the album in its entirety, honoring the 20th anniversary of its release.
 The band performed the album in the middle of the set.
 "Battery", "Welcome Home (Sanitarium)", "Damage, Inc." and the full-length "Master of Puppets" were revived for the band's concerts in 1997 and 1998, after having been retired for a number of years.